Academic Life

 The Graduate School

-The Graduate School was formally established in 1900 and, by history and design, it is relatively small and emphasizes Ph.D. programs in the humanities, social and natural sciences, and engineering.
+The Graduate School was formally established in 1900 and, by history and design, is relatively small and emphasizes Ph.D. programs in the humanities, social and natural sciences, and engineering.
 Doctoral education focuses on original and independent scholarship, while master’s degree programs prepare candidates for careers in professional practice and public life.
-Students are in residence except when approved for academic reasons to be in absentia.
+Students are in residence except when approved for academic reasons to be absent.

 Doctoral Programs